Weapons

 All two-handed weapons get 1.5x (round down) strength modifier when dealing damage.

-Straight Sword: Two-handed straight swords were very common in Europe a the blandly name longsword best describes what these are.
-They are double edge, capable of good cut and thrusting.
+Straight Sword: Two-handed straight swords were very common in Europe.
+The longsword best describes what these are.
+They are double-edged, capable of good cutting and thrusting.

-Curved Sword: Two-handed curved blades are also quite common and would include things like a kreigmesser, japanese katana, the two-handed falchion, and much more.
+Curved Sword: Two-handed curved blades are also quite common and would include things like a kriegsmesser, Japanese katana, the two-handed falchion, and much more.

-Simple Blunt: A two-handed simply blunt would be any hefty two handed blunt weapon.
+Simple Blunt: A two-handed simple blunt would be any hefty two-handed blunt weapon.
 A large hammer, a rock on a stick, a substantial tree branch, or just bigger versions of the one-handed variety.

 Spiked Blunt: A two-handed spiked blunt weapon would be something like a two-handed morning star, an extra heavy mace, a large pick, or a kanabo.